anoduck/statement-of-user-rights/README.md

 * Threats of public shaming, doxing, ostrasizing, and/or other forms of harassment.
 * Attempts to mischaracterize inquiry and challenges to one's position as an act of violence.
 * Obligations/Mandates that result in surrending or compromising an inalienable human right.
-* Attempts to supress freedom of expression, speech and discourse.
+* Attempts to supress freedom of expression, thought, speech and discourse.

 Examples of Exclusivistic CofC Agreements:
 ------------------------------------------